 Many morning repasts consist of a selection of small plates, each with a few bites of a traditional Japanese dish.
-Fish like salmon or mackerel, miso soup, pickled vegetables and rice are all represented.
+Fish such as salmon or mackerel, miso soup, pickled vegetables and rice are all represented.
 There's also tamagoyaki, a slightly sweet rolled omelet made from thin layers of egg in a rectangular pan that gives it its signature shape.

 Start your day in Iceland with a jolt of life-giving lysi: cod liver oil, a plentiful source of omega-3 fatty acids and one of the byproducts of the country's fish industry.
 Though it's been said to combat seasonal affective disorder, among other health benefits, it's not the only breakfast option.

 For a more palatable morning meal, have a bowl of hafragrautur, a thick oatmeal.
-Top it with nuts, raisins, and sugar, or add a helping of skyr, the thick yogurt-like cultured dairy product that's actually a fresh cheese.
+Top it with nuts, raisins and sugar, or add a helping of skyr, the thick yogurt-like cultured dairy product that's actually a fresh cheese.

 For a traditional hawker-style breakfast, kaya toast is a must-have.
-This unassuming-looking toasted sandwich is spread with flavorful kaya, a sweet jam made with coconut milk, eggs, and sometimes pandan leaf for vibrant green color and flavor.
+This unassuming-looking toasted sandwich is spread with flavorful kaya, a sweet jam made with coconut milk, eggs and sometimes pandan leaf for vibrant green color and flavor.

 It's great with coffee or tea, and each stall or shop makes kaya toast its own way -- so why not try a few?